CYYJL/LS2Net/README.md

 <sub>
 <i>
-<b>Figure S1.</b> Visualization of the Effective Receptive Fields (ERF) across different methods reveals distinct characteristics.
+<b>Fig. 1.</b> Visualization of the Effective Receptive Fields (ERF) across different methods reveals distinct characteristics.
 U-Net (CNN-based) exhibits a blurred and highly localized receptive field, whereas MobileUViT (Transformer-based) shows a dispersed and weak response.
 LS²Net (baseline) achieves a more concentrated yet limited receptive field.
 In contrast, the full LS²Net model produces a clearer and more balanced ERF distribution, effectively capturing both local details and global context, thereby demonstrating superior feature modeling capability. {We take the central response of the output feature map as the target and compute its gradient distribution with respect to the input pixels via backpropagation to characterize the contribution of different regions.
 The results are then averaged across multiple samples and normalized using logarithmic scaling to obtain a stable estimation of the effective receptive field (ERF).
 Furthermore, by measuring the minimal high-contribution coverage ratios under different thresholds (20\%, 30\%, 50\%, and 99\%), we quantitatively compare the spatial modeling capability of different models.
 [3]
 </i>
 </sub>